-- If a flotation tailings sample has an NP/AP ratio of less than 1.4, a confirmation sample is taken; - If the confirmation sample confirms an NP/AP ratio of less than 1.4, and the next three quarterly samples have NP/AP ratios of less than 1.4, ADEC and ADNR will be notified; and - A corrective action plan will be developed in conjunction with ADEC and copied to ADNR.
+- If a mineralized waste rock or flotation tailings sample has an NP/AP ratio of less than 1.4, two quarters in a row, sampling frequency will be increased to monthly, to help determine if a trend exists. - If the more frequent sampling confirms an NP/AP ratio of less than 1.4, and the next two quarterly samples have NP/AP ratios of less than 1.4, ADEC and ADNR will be notified; - A corrective action plan will be developed in conjunction with ADEC and copied to ADNR.